clj-kondo/clj-kondo/doc/dev.md

  6) Clj-kondo should be unobtrusive.
 Users of clj-kondo should not have to change their code only to make the linter happy.
 Team members who do not wish to use clj-kondo should not be confronted with clj-kondo-related annotations in their code.

 ## Adding a new linter

 If you wish to add a new linter, do not forget to add the appropriate keyword in `clj-kondo.impl.config/default-config`, the map that defines the default configuration.

 This is necessary because only the linters with a keyword in the default config appear in the report.

-## PR
+## Code

-### Issue
+### Start with an issue before writing code

-Before creating a code PR, please create an issue first that describes the problem you are trying to solve, alternatives that you have considered, etc. A little bit of prior communication can save a lot of time on coding.
+Before writing any code, please create an issue first that describes the problem you are trying to solve with alternatives that you have considered.
+A little bit of prior communication can save a lot of time on coding.
+Keep the problem as small as possible.
+If there are two problems, make two issues.
+We discuss the issue and if we reach an agreement on the approach, it's time to move on to a PR.

+### Follow up with a pull request

+Post a corresponding PR with the smallest change possible to address the issue.
+Then we discuss the PR, make changes as needed and if we reach an agreement, the PR will be merged.

+### Tests

+Each bug fix, change or new feature should be tested well to prevent future regressions.

 ### Linting diff